posit-dev/positron/.github/README.md

 #### Iterating and Running

 Open a new Terminal and run the following commands.
-The `nvm use 16` is necessary since Code currently requires a Node 16 dev environment (latest is 18 but container has 14).
+The `nvm use 16` is sometimes necessary since Code currently requires a Node 16 dev environment (latest is 18 but container has 14).

 ```bash
 $ nvm use 16